Warden station: History

 Warden station was opened in 1968 in what was then the Borough of Scarborough, and served as the eastern terminus for Line 2 Bloor–Danforth for 12 years until the extension to was completed in 1980.

 When the station opened, it had a two-level bus terminal with a concourse on the upper level and nine bus bays at ground level.
 Each bay had separate stairways for riders to access the concourse, where there would be lighted signs showing the bus route and whether a bus was waiting below on a platform.
 The concourse had several retail outlets.

 Until 1973, TTC buses and subway trains serving the station were in separate fare zones and so the turnstiles and collector booths were placed between the bus bays and the subway platforms.
 When the zones were abolished, the layout was reconfigured to bring the buses inside the station's fare-paid area; one collector booth, left isolated inside the fare-paid zone, became an information booth.

 Work started in 2022 to rebuild the bus terminal and make the station accessible.
 The station is one of the last subway stations yet to be made accessible, due to the complexity of the station layout and its multiple levels.
 In November 2023, the south parking lot was closed to convert it into a construction site.
 A temporary open-air bus terminal opened on January 5, 2025, freeing up the old bus terminal in advance of its demolition and permanent replacement.
-Elevators within the station are expected to be in service by mid-2025.
+Elevators within the station were in service by the end of 2025.
 A new bus terminal is expected to be completed by the end of 2027.